 This manual provides useful information to assist the customer when incorporating the Tandon rigid disk drive into a system.

-Tandon Corporation's TM252 drive is a full feature, 12.75 megabyte, one-half height, 5-1/4-inch, rigid disk drive.
-It is a compact data storage device containing two 130-millimeter plated aluminum recording platters and four recording heads within a sealed housing.
+Tandon Corporation's TM500 series of drives are full feature, 5-1/4-inch, rigid disk drives.
+They are compact data storage devices that contain one or more 130-millimeter plated aluminum platters within a sealed housing.